-How CPG Companies Need To Innovate For The Millennial Generation
+How CPG Companies Can Innovate For Gen Y

 America's largest manufacturers of consumer packaged goods (CPG) like Procter & Gamble are at a real crossroads.
 After decades of success based on powerful grocery and big box distribution the category now needs to react to the disruptive growth of Amazon within low involvement categories.